 It is used to tackle an imbalance in kapha and pitta and is thought to help:

-In this kind of intermittent fasting your calories are restricted to 500 calories for any two days in a week provided that they don’t immediately follow each other.
-This typically translates to 2 meals on fasting days – a 200 calorie one and a 300 calorie one – with a focus on high protein high fiber foods.
+In this kind of intermittent fasting for weight loss, your calories are restricted to 500 calories for any two days in a week provided that they don’t immediately follow each other.
+This typically translates to 2 meals on fasting days – a 200-calorie one and a 300-calorie one – with a focus on high protein high fiber foods.
 You have a healthy, normal diet for the other five days in the week.

-In this pattern of intermittent fasting you limit your calorie intake to 500 calories or around 25% of your normal diet on every other day.
-In strict variations of this approach you don’t consume any calories at all on alternate days.
+In this pattern of intermittent fasting for weight loss, you limit your calorie intake to 500 calories or around 25% of your normal diet every other day.
+In strict variations of this approach, you don’t consume any calories at all on alternate days.
 On non-fasting days you have a healthy normal diet.

-In this pattern of intermittent fasting you have set time periods during which you eat or fast.
-For instance, in the 14/10 method you fast for 14 hours in a day and you can eat for 10 hours, say between 10 in the morning and 8 at night.
-Meanwhile in the 16/8 method you fast for 16 hours and you can eat for 8, say between 7 in the morning and 3 pm.
+In this pattern of intermittent fasting for weight loss, you have set time periods during which you eat or fast.
+For instance, in the 14/10 method, you fast for 14 hours in a day and you can eat for 10 hours, say between 10 in the morning and 8 at night.
+Meanwhile, in the 16/8 method, you fast for 16 hours and you can eat for 8, say between 7 in the morning and 3 pm.

 You can follow this pattern of eating once or twice a week or repeat it whenever you like.

-And do keep in mind that it’s important to have a healthy balanced diet while intermittent fasting no matter which method you follow.
-You can’t consume excessive calories or junk food during the non fasting days and lose weight.[Intermittent Fasting: 4 Different Types Explained].Cleveland Clinic.
+And do keep in mind that it’s important to have a healthy balanced diet while intermittent fasting for weight loss no matter which method you follow.
+You can’t consume excessive calories or junk food during the non-fasting days and lose weight.[Intermittent Fasting: 4 Different Types Explained].Cleveland Clinic.

-Some experts seem to favor time restricted eating over other forms of intermittent eating.
+Some experts seem to favor time-restricted eating over other forms of intermittent eating.
 For one thing, we already fast when we sleep.
-It’s easier to extend this fast by a few hours than going for a version of intermittent fasting which requires severe restriction of calories.[Intermittent Fasting: 4 Different Types Explained].Cleveland Clinic.
+It’s easier to extend this fast by a few hours than going for a version of intermittent fasting for weight loss which requires the severe restriction of calories.[Intermittent Fasting: 4 Different Types Explained].Cleveland Clinic.